Dividends Are Not Free Money

 Special Dividend A dividend that is not regularly scheduled.

-The requirement that securities transactions be settled in three business days..
-(Before June 7, 1995, securities transactions were settled in five business days.)
+The requirement that securities transactions be settled in two business days..
+(Before September, 2017, securities transactions were settled in three business days.
+Before June 7, 1995, securities transactions were settled in five business days.)